Xinloiazn/azure-network-protocols/README.md

 <br />
 <br />
 <h3 align="center">
-  And finally, we will observe RDP traffic to finish up this tutorial
+  Finally, we will observe RDP traffic to finish up this tutorial
 </h3>
 <br />
 <p>
-  Back in Wireshark, filter for RDP traffic only (tcp.port == 3389).
+  Back in Wireshark, filter for RDP traffic only using "tcp.port==3389".
 </p>
 <p>
-  Oserve the immediate non-stop spam of traffic?
-Why is it non-stop spamming vs only showing traffic when a command is inputted?
+  You'll be obseving a non-stop stream of traffic.
+Do you know why there is constant traffic in our tcp.port==3389?
 </p>
 <p>
   The answer is because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted: